Holocephali: Ancestry

 While it is now accepted that Holocephali is the sister group to Elasmobranchii based on both morphology and genetics, this was historically a matter of debate.
 Two competing hypotheses were proposed for the evolution of the holocephalans: either they were descended from a shark-like ancestor, making the class Chondrichthyes a true, monophyletic (natural) group, or they were descended from some unrelated lineage of placoderms, making Chondrichthyes a polyphyletic (unnatural) grouping.
 A particular group of placoderms called the Ptyctodontiformes (or Ptyctodontida) were suggested by researchers Tor Ørvig and Erik Stensiö to be the direct ancestors of Holocephali due to their chimaera-like anatomy.
-Under this scheme, chimaeras are considered unrelated to any Paleozoic cartilaginous fish, and potentially the Mesozoic Squaloraja and myriacanthids.
+Under this scheme, chimaeras are considered unrelated to any Paleozoic cartilaginous fish, and potentially also unrelated to the Mesozoic Squaloraja and myriacanthids.
 While the ptyctodonts do share many holocephalan-like features, such as a synarcual formed from the frontmost vertebrae, a fin spine, an operculum, and specialized pelvic and prepelvic claspers, these are now believed to result from convergent evolution.
 An alternative hypothesis, advocated for by researcher Colin Patterson, was that the holocephalans were neither descended from the elasmobranchs nor the ptyctodonts, and instead shared a distant common ancestor with both groups within the larger clade Elasmobranchiomorpha.
-In light of the description of holocephalan transitional fossils during the 1970s and 1980s an independent origin of Chondrichthyes has been widely discarded, and Elasmobranchii and Holocephali are united by the shared anatomy of their pelvic claspers and the tesserae that reinforce their cartilage skeletons.
+In light of the description of holocephalan transitional fossils during the 1970s and 1980s an independent origin of the two subclasses of Chondrichthyes has been disregarded, and Elasmobranchii and Holocephali are united by the shared anatomy of their pelvic claspers and the tesserae that reinforce their cartilage skeletons.

 Within Chondrichthyes, three contemporary hypotheses are proposed for the evolutionary relationship between Holocephali and groups traditionally considered elasmobranchs.
 Richard Lund and Eileen Grogan have suggested a deep split between the elasmobranchs and the holocephalans, with the Holocephali descending from a distant chondrichthyan ancestor with an autodiastylic jaw.
 Following Philippe Janvier's suggestion of close relation, some researchers have instead proposed that ancestral holocephalans were similar in anatomy to cladodonts like the Symmoriiformes and Cladoselache and that those groups may be reflective of the ancestral holocephalan state.
 Researcher Michal Ginter and coauthors have alternatively suggested that the holocephalans are descended from an Orodus-like animal, and are close relatives of hybodonts, protacrodonts and crown-group elasmobranchs.
-Ginter's proposal is based on the similar tooth morphology between these four groups, particularly the anatomy of the tooth base or root.
+Ginter and coauthor's proposal is based on the similar tooth morphology between these four groups, particularly the anatomy of the tooth base or root.
 This analysis restricts the definition of crown-group Chondrichthyes and regards the iniopterygians, Symmoriiformes, and cladoselachians as stem-group Chondrichthyes.